groupme-js/GroupMeCommunityDocs/docs/api/account/index.md

 ***

 > [!note]
-> Calls related to account security, such as managing your password or updating MFA settings are located in the [Oauth / MFA Management](oauth.md) section.
+> Calls related to account security, such as managing your password or updating MFA settings are located in the [OAuth / MFA Management](oauth.md) section.

 ## About
 <!-- official-doc: https://dev.groupme.com/docs/v3#users_me -->